 Replace the current image with a new image whose display (full) size is the given pixel data resolution and offset.
-The size is in the form width x height scale% wscale% x hscale% if width or height is 0, that dimension will be automatically computed so as to preserve the original aspect ratio.
+The size is in the form width x height xmin, ymin, xmax, ymax scale% wscale% x hscale% if width or height is 0, that dimension will be automatically computed so as to preserve the original aspect ratio.

-- filter= name Filter name.
-The default is blackman-harris when increasing resolution, lanczos3 when decreasing resolution. - : subimages = indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).
+- :filter= name Filter name.
+The default is blackman-harris when increasing resolution, lanczos3 when decreasing resolution. - :highlightcomp= val If nonzero, does highlight compensation by surrounding the filtered operation with the equivalent of --rangecompress and --rangeexpand, which can reduce visible ringing artifacts when a filter with negative lobes is used on a very high-contrast HDR image. - : subimages = indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).